TheCandidStartup/TheCandidStartup.github.io/_drafts/my-setup.md

 ### (16) Large Under Desk Shelves

 Great dumping ground for all the big bits of crap you accumulate.
-Currently providing a home for a box of redundant cables, component packaging, reams of office paper, old CD-R backups.
+Currently providing a home for a box of old cables, packaging that might be needed to return something one day, reams of office paper, old CD-R backups.

 ### (17) Small Shelf